12 Modern CLI Tools Every Developer Should Use in 2026

 sudo apt install fzf

-# Enable shell integration
+# Enable shell integration (add to ~/.zshrc or ~/.bashrc)

 Why it matters: Once you use fzf, typing exact names feels primitive.
 Fuzzy matching is how our brains actually work.